nesquena/sheet_mapper/README.md

 ## Tasks

 SheetMapper is a new gem and I would love any feedback and/or pull requests.
+In particular:

+ * Inserting a data row into a collection
+ * Removing a data row from a collection
+ * Callbacks
+ * Validations
+ * Column Type Casting

+Please fork if you are inspired to add any of these or any other improvements.

 ## Continuous Integration ##